Aneudypq2004/Upload-Image-with-NodeJs/readme.md

 # Image Uploads

-Project to improve my skills in nodeJS, I use multer , is a middleware of node to upload images.
+Project to improve my skills in nodeJS, I use multer , that is a middleware of node to upload files to the server

 ```js